graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 Using the `IGraphQLBuilder` interface to configure the GraphQL.NET execution engine is the recommended approach.

+Note that the `IComplexityAnalyzer` has been deprecated and will be removed in v8.
+Please convert your custom complexity analyzer to a validation rule.

 ### 5. Changes in document caching

 To make work with document cache more flexible and allow some advanced use-cases this component